EricZimmerman/VoronTools/OSUpgrade.md

 22. Reinstall any other add-ons per their documentation

 23. Upload your `printer.cfg` and any other cfg files that you backed up earlier.
+NOTE: Do *NOT* upload `moonraker.cfg`, as whatever is installed by Kiauh is going to be what you want.
+If you did overwrite it, just reinstall Moonraker via Kiauh.
+If you have customized `moonraker.cfg` simply reference your version and add/change the primary one to avoid breaking anything.

 24. Test